 Scenario 2: The Undefined Process

-An organization automates their lead routing workflow in HubSpot.
-But because their lead qualification criteria were never clearly defined, the automation routes unqualified leads to senior sales reps while qualified ones get stuck in general queues.
+An organization automates their lead routing workflow.
+But because lead qualification criteria were never clearly defined, the automation routes unqualified leads to senior sales reps while qualified ones get stuck in general queues.

 The automation works perfectly.
 The process is broken.